Irregular Periods: Causes, Symptoms & When to See a Doctor

 • Fertility concerns

-Lifestyle habits play an important role in hormonal balance and menstrual health.
+Lifestyle factors can significantly influence hormonal balance and menstrual health.

 Maintain a Healthy Weight

-Avoid crash dieting or extreme weight loss methods.
+Avoid extreme dieting or rapid weight loss programs.

 • Whole grains